SecurityPhoton/scanner/readme.md

 2. Build and run the Docker containers:
     ```bash
     docker build -t network-scanner .
-    docker run -p 80:80 -p 8000:8000 -d --name NETSCAN network-scanner
+    docker run -p 8089:80 -d --name NETSCAN network-scanner
     ```

-3. Open your browser and navigate to `http://localhost:80` to access the application.
-Or you can change the default 80 port to your preference (for ex.
+3. Open your browser and navigate to `http://localhost:8089` to access the application.
+Or you can change the default 8089 port to your preference (for ex.
 8080 -> 8080:80)

 ## Usage